Graph Laplacian-based Bayesian Multi-fidelity Modeling: Numerical results

 We also include the maximum value of vertical traction on the top edge as an additional feature, leading to $5$ quantities of interest: $u_i = f_i$, for each $i\in \{1,\,\dots,\,4\}$, and $u_{5} = \max_x |\sigma_{yy}(x,\,L)|=:\sigma_{yy}^{\mathrm{max}}$.
 As the location, orientation and size of the inclusion is varied, the traction field on the top surface changes, which in turn changes the components of the localized forces, and the maximum value of traction.

 \paragraph*{Low- and high-fidelity models} We employ two finite element method-based solvers differing in mesh density to solve the problem.
 The low-fidelity model uses a coarse mesh with 200 triangular elements, and the high-fidelity model uses a fine mesh with 20,000 elements.
 The solution for high-fidelity model is verified to be mesh converged.
+The ratio of the computational costs of the two models is a power of the mesh size ratio.
+The exact exponent lies between 1 and 2, depending on the solver and the problem.
+A typical value is approximately 1.5, leading to a computational cost ratio of around 1,000.

-\paragraph*{Numerical results} We sample $\nbar = 6,000$ instances of the input parameters from a uniform distribution and run the low- and high-fidelity models.
+\paragraph*{Numerical results} We sample $\nbar=$ \caseonelfn{} instances of the input parameters from a uniform distribution and run the low- and high-fidelity models.
 Thereafter, we normalize the low- and high-fidelity quantities of interest using (\ref{eq:norm-qoi}), so that each low-fidelity component has zero-mean and unit standard deviation.
-We then use $\nhat=150$ high-fidelity data points ($2.5\%$ of the total) for generating the multi-fidelity data, and the remainder for testing the performance of the method.
+We then use $\nhat=$ \caseonehfn{} high-fidelity data points (\caseonefractionn{} of the total) for generating the multi-fidelity data, and the remainder for testing the performance of the method.

 In Figure \ref{fig:datasets-1} we plot the projections of the low-fidelity (column 1), multi-fidelity (column 2) and high-fidelity (column 3) data points on four mutually orthogonal planes (rows 1-4).
 In the low-fidelity plots we also indicate (in blue) the points whose high-fidelity counterparts are used to compute the multi-fidelity data.
 For each plane, we observe that the multi-fidelity point cloud is closer in shape and form to the high-fidelity point cloud when compared with its low-fidelity counterpart.